The continuum limit of loop quantum gravity - a framework for solving the theory: Continuum limit for the dynamics of the theory

 The path integral is however only a formal object -- so far the only way to make it well defined is to turn to a discretization.
-This is one route to spin foam models \cite{foams}, for which the (boundary) variables $X$ can be made to match those of loop quantum gravity. \footnote{More precisely the boundary Hilbert spaces match \cite{projspinnetworks}, at least on the discrete level.} A discretization comes however with several drawbacks: \begin{itemize} \item[(a)] A discretization typically breaks diffeomorphism symmetry for 4D gravity theories \cite{bahrdittrich09a}.
+This is one route to spin foam models \cite{foams}, for which the (boundary) variables $X$ can be made to match those of loop quantum gravity.\footnote{More precisely the boundary Hilbert spaces match \cite{projspinnetworks}, at least on the discrete level.} A discretization comes however with several drawbacks: \begin{itemize} \item[(a)] A discretization typically breaks diffeomorphism symmetry for 4D gravity theories \cite{bahrdittrich09a}.
 This prevents the discrete path integral to be a projector onto constraints, these are rather weakened to pseudo constraints \cite{consistent,bahrdittrich09a,hoehn1}. \item[(b)] Related to the loss of diffeomorphism symmetry the path integral will in general depend on the choice of discrete structure, i.e.\ choice of (bulk) triangulation.
-This gives the triangulation an unwanted physical significance. \item[(c)] There are many classical and quantum ambiguities in constructing the discrete amplitudes. \item[(c)] The discrete path integral (\ref{projector}) can be defined on the Hilbert spaces ${\cal H}_{\alpha}$ associated to a given discretization $\alpha$.
-However as an operator on the family of Hilbert spaces ${\cal H}_{\alpha}$ the path integral will in general not be cylindrically consistent and thus not be well defined on the continuum Hilbert space ${\cal H}$ \cite{bahrproc,bd12b,bahr14}. \item[(d)] Finally a discrete path integral requires also an organization of the target (physical Hilbert) space as an inductive limit.
+This gives the triangulation an unwanted physical significance. \item[(c)] There are many classical and quantum ambiguities in constructing the discrete amplitudes. \item[(d)] The discrete path integral (\ref{projector}) can be defined on the Hilbert spaces ${\cal H}_{\alpha}$ associated to a given discretization $\alpha$.
+However as an operator on the family of Hilbert spaces ${\cal H}_{\alpha}$ the path integral will in general not be cylindrically consistent and thus not be well defined on the continuum Hilbert space ${\cal H}$ \cite{bahrproc,bd12b,bahr14}. \item[(e)] Finally a discrete path integral requires also an organization of the target (physical Hilbert) space as an inductive limit.
 The path integral as an operator should then also be cylindrically consistent with respect to dynamical embedding maps \cite{bd12b,timeevol} describing the physical Hilbert space. \end{itemize}

 We will argue that all these issues can be addressed by coarse graining the initial discrete path integral.
-As we will see this can also be interpreted as refining and amounts to take the continuum limit of the path integral.
+As we will see this can also be interpreted as refining and amounts to the construction of the continuum limit for the discretized path integral.